thewrath/elm-webgl/README.md

 - Audio ?
 - Tmx loader ?

-Very few Elm libraries have been added (except elm-webgl) to show that Elm contains everything that is "out of stock" for this type of development.
+Very few Elm libraries have been added (except elm-webgl) to show that Elm contains everything that is needed for GD.

 ## Todo
 - texture region to load spritesheet instead of single sprite